IObundle/iob-soc/README.md

 ## Testing

-If you create a system using IOb-SoC, you will will want to exhaustively test it in simulation and FPGA board.
+If you create a system using IOb-SoC, you will want to exhaustively test it in simulation and FPGA board.
 The following commands automate this process.

 ### Simulation test

-Tho run a series of simulation tests on the simulator selected by the SIMULATOR variable:
+To run a series of simulation tests on the simulator selected by the SIMULATOR variable:
 ```
 make test-simulator [SIMULATOR=<simulator_dir_name>]
 ```

-Tho run a series of simulation tests on the simulators listed in the SIM\_LIST variable, type:
+To run a series of simulation tests on the simulators listed in the SIM\_LIST variable, type:
 ```
 make test-all-simulators [SIM_LIST="simulator_dir_name_list"]
 ```